George Gage (diplomat)

-George Gage (fl.
-1614–1640) was an English Roman Catholic political agent and an art connoisseur.
+George Gage (1582–1638) was an English Roman Catholic political agent and an art connoisseur.

 Biography

-Gage, born after 1582, seems to have been son of John Gage of Haling, Surrey, and brother of Sir Henry Gage, to whom he erected a monument.
-He was a great friend of Sir Toby Matthew, and seems to have received priest's orders with him from the hands of Cardinal Bellarmine at Rome on 20 May 1614.
+Gage, born about 1582, was a son of Edward Gage of Firle, Sussex, and his wife Margaret Shelley.
+He was a great friend of Sir Toby Matthew.
+From 1612 to 1616, they toured Europe, supported by Matthew, acquiring artwork, including work by Reubens.
+Gage possibly received priest's orders with Matthew from the hands of Cardinal Bellarmine at Rome on 20 May 1614.